Facel Vega FV: FVS

-Introduced in October 1955, the FV2 featured a panoramic (aka wrap-around) windshield.
+Introduced in October 1955, the FV2 featured a panoramic (also known as a "wrap-around") windshield.
 The trompe-l'œil dashboard was metal, hand painted to look like burled wood by Marcel Bigot, the head of Facel's paint department.
 Referred to as the FVS in the United States, the car featured the same 4.8-litre engine as in the FV1, albeit now offering 250 hp-metric.
 During 1956, the 5.4-litre FV2B appeared, with 285 hp-metric and substantial added torque.
 One single FV2 convertible was built and exhibited at the company's stand at the 1955 Paris Salon, while two FV2B convertibles were built in 1956 for customers in the United States.
 One FV3 convertible was also finished, in spite of Daninos' reluctance to offer the bodystyle due to its lack of rigidity.

 The FVS was also offered with a three-speed automatic, and front disc brakes were available from 1958.
 At some point a reworked, more harmonious front end was introduced for the FV3 model, featuring what looked like twin stacked headlights but what were actually headlamps on top and auxiliaries beneath.
 Plymouth's Polyspheric 4.5-litre "277 Power Pack" engine replaced the DeSoto Hemi unit; maximum power was down to 200 hp-metric.
 Power steering and power brakes were both standard as of 1957.
 As Plymouth replaced the 277 engine with the bigger-bore 301 for the 1957 model year, Facel did the same and called the resulting model the FV3B.
 In addition to the new 253 hp-metric engine, the FV3B also received new, slightly longer and wider bodywork on cars built after the first batch of twelve cars had been completed in March 1957.
 For 1958, the engine grew to 5.8 litres (FV4) and 325 hp-metric, although the earlier 4.5 and a 4.9 (FV3/FV3B) were still listed as available and the three models were built alongside each other.
 In total, 357 FVs and FVSs were built.

 A four-door version, called the Excellence, was added to the lineup in 1958, but was even more rarefied than the two-door version.

 French publisher Michel Gallimard was driving his FV2 on January 4, 1960, when he lost control and crashed outside of Villeblevin.
 The crash killed him and one of his passengers, Nobel laureate Albert Camus.
 Some have speculated that the driver was not familiar with the car's handling and weight, and that contributed to the severity of the crash.